Not getting enough sleep? You’re actually torturing yourself!

 It sounds pretty silly doesn’t it?

-But we know many people that do it- heck, even I do it sometimes.
-Whether its to finish watching the latest Game of Thrones episode or cramming in those last few pages of lecture notes for the exam, we are all guilty of doing this to ourselves.
+Still, so many people neglect their sleep- heck, even I do sometimes.
+Whether it’s to finish watching a Netflix original or cramming in those last few pages of exam lecture notes, we are all guilty of doing this to ourselves.
 It’s no secret.

-Pulling all nights over a few days is more torturous than you realise.
+However, pulling all-nighters over even a few days is more torturous than you realise.

-Sleep deprivation is actually used as an interrogation technique on prisoners held in captivity.
-Having a lack of sleep leaves you mentally drained, and being in that state makes it harder to lie or even to realise what reality is.
-Interrogators exploit this, and usually question suspects when they grow tired, when all they want to do is to desperately doze off to sleep.
+Sleep deprivation is actually used as a tortuous interrogation technique.
+Because losing sleep leaves you mentally drained, it makes it harder for prisoners to lie or even identify what reality is.
+Interrogators exploit this, usually questioning suspects when they’re absolutely exhausted and desperate for any sort of wink-eye.

-Preventing someone from sleeping for 2 days causes them to be extremely disorientated.
-At 3 days, it crosses ethical lines because people start to go insane and have hallucinations of things that aren’t really there.
+Withholding sleep from anyone for 2 days causes extreme disorientation.
+At 3 days, it crosses ethical lines because people begin to go insane and have hallucinations of things that aren’t really there.